‹ Back to Insights

 Revolutionize Your Manufacturing with Surface Quality Inspection Technology.

 To prevent scission and weak bonds, manufacturers need to have a clear picture of the chemical composition of their surface before treatment and then verify that the treatment level was sufficient but not more than necessary.
-In order to make sure the full strength and versatility of thermoplastics are realized, treatment has to be monitored and optimized.
-This is a Critical Control Point that is often left uncontrolled with no quantifiable means to validate how chemically clean the surface is before and after treatment.
+Treatment has to be monitored and optimized to ensure the full strength and versatility of thermoplastics are realized.
+This is a Critical Control Point that is often left uncontrolled, with no quantifiable means to validate how chemically clean the surface is before and after treatment.

 This kind of process control can be implemented by pairing the plasma treatment with a surface quality inspection.
 The more data you can gather about the quality of your surfaces, the better your chance of building a predictable and superior adhesion process.

-For more information about implementing steps to ensure your surface preparation is ideal for your process, download our eBook: Predictable Adhesion in Manufacturing Through Process Verification
+For more information about implementing steps to ensure your surface preparation is ideal for your process, download our eBook: The Future of Manufacturing: A Guide to Intelligent Adhesive Bonding Technologies & Methodologies.